Visillect/CubePlusPlus/README.md

 ## SimpleCube++

 In addition to the main Cube++ dataset, small and simpler version of it is prepared.
-Small dataset contains 4x downscaled images which have <1 degrees difference between left and right ground truth illumination estimation.
-It includes only images with single source illumination, consequently ground truth file contains only one ground truth per image.
-Small dataset wieghts around 2GB.
+Simple dataset contains 4x downscaled images that have less than 1° difference between left and right ground truth illumination estimation.
+It includes only images with single source illumination; consequently, there is only one ground truth per image.
+The simple dataset weights around 2GB.

 Small dataset contains PNG and JPG files, gt.csv with ground truth data and properties.csv with manual annotation data:
 * **train**